Saint Waltrude Collegiate Church: Exterior

 The exterior of the church is a fine example of Brabantine Gothic architecture, parts are built by Matheus de Layens.
 However, in the 17th century the works stopped and the building was never completely finished.

 Interior

-The interior contains important artworks, including sculptures by Jacques du Broeucq and paintings by Peter Paul Rubens, Floris de Vriendt, Theodoor van Thulden, Otto Venius and Michiel Coxie.
+The interior contains important artworks, including sculptures by Jacques Du Brœucq and paintings by Peter Paul Rubens, Floris de Vriendt, Theodoor van Thulden, Otto Venius and Michiel Coxie.

 Inside the church important graves can be found, amongst them Antoine de Carondelet and Alice of Namur.

 Organ

 The church's original instrument was lost and at the beginning of the 19th century the present one was acquired.
 It originally belonged to an abbey and dates from the late 17th century.
 Both the old and the current organs were associated with the Fetis family.
 Antoine-Joseph Fetis was titular organist in the 18th century.
 He taught his eldest son François-Joseph Fétis, a famous Belgian musician, who showed talent as an organist from a young age.

 A large instrument, capable of a wide range of repertoire, the St Waltrude organ was the subject of a major restoration at the beginning of the 21st century involving Klais Orgelbau.